Carlito's Way: Plot

-In 1975 New York City, after having served five years of a thirty-year prison sentence, career criminal Carlito Brigante is freed on a legal technicality that has been exploited by his close friend and lawyer Dave Kleinfeld.
-Carlito vows to end his unlawful activities but is persuaded to accompany his young cousin Guajiro to a drug deal at an illegal speakeasy.
+In 1975 in New York City, after having served five years of a thirty-year prison sentence, career criminal, Carlito Brigante, is freed on a legal technicality that has been exploited by his lawyer, and close friend, Dave Kleinfeld.
+Carlito vows to end his unlawful activities, but is persuaded to accompany his young cousin, Guajiro, to a drug deal at an illegal speakeasy.
 Guajiro's suppliers betray and kill him, forcing Carlito to shoot his way out.
-Carlito takes Guajiro's $30,000 from the botched deal and uses it to buy a stake in a nightclub that is owned by a gambling addict named Saso, intending to save $75,000 to retire to the Caribbean.
+Carlito takes Guajiro's $30,000 from the botched deal and uses it to buy a stake in a nightclub that is owned by a gambling addict named Reinaldo Saso, intending to save $75,000 to retire to the Caribbean.

 Carlito declines several offers for a business partnership with a hot-headed young gangster from the Bronx named Benny Blanco.
 Carlito also rekindles his romance with his former girlfriend Gail, a ballet dancer who moonlights as a stripper.
-Dave develops a love interest with Benny's girlfriend Steffie, a waitress at the club.
+Kleinfeld develops a love interest with Benny's girlfriend Steffie, a waitress at the club.
 Benny's frustration with Carlito's rejections comes to a head, and he confronts Carlito at his table.
 Carlito publicly humiliates Benny, who reacts by manhandling Steffie.
-Fueled by his now-extensive use of alcohol and cocaine, Dave brazenly pulls out a gun and threatens to kill Benny, but Carlito intervenes.
+Fueled by his now-extensive use of alcohol and cocaine, Kleinfeld brazenly pulls out a gun and threatens to kill Benny, but Carlito intervenes.
 Despite being personally threatened by Benny, Carlito lets him go unharmed, a decision that alienates him from his friend and bodyguard Pachanga.

-Dave, who stole $1 million in a payoff from his client, Mafia boss Anthony "Tony T" Taglialucci, is coerced into providing his yacht to help Taglialucci break out of the Rikers Island prison barge.
-Dave begs for Carlito's assistance in the prison break, and Carlito reluctantly agrees.
-That night, Carlito, Dave and Taglialucci's son Frankie sail to a floating buoy outside of the barge where Taglialucci is waiting.
-As they pull Taglialucci aboard, Dave kills him and Frankie, then dumps their bodies in the East River, claiming that they would have killed him anyway.
-Knowing that mob retaliation is imminent, Carlito immediately severs his ties with Dave and decides to leave town with Gail.
-The next day, Dave is hospitalized after a mob hitman stabs him several times.
+Kleinfeld, who stole $1 million in a payoff from his client, Mafia boss Anthony "Tony T" Taglialucci, is coerced into providing his yacht to help Taglialucci break out of the Rikers Island prison barge.
+Kleinfeld begs for Carlito's assistance in the prison break, and Carlito reluctantly agrees.
+That night, Carlito, Kleinfeld and Taglialucci's son Frankie sail to a floating buoy outside of the barge where Taglialucci is waiting.
+As they pull Taglialucci aboard, Kleinfeld kills him and Frankie, then dumps their bodies in the East River, claiming to Carlito that the two would have killed him.
+Realizing that mob retaliation is imminent, Carlito severs his ties with Kleinfeld and decides to leave town with Gail.
+The next day, Kleinfeld is hospitalized after a mob hitman stabs him several times.